 Parenting arrangements can be documented by way of:

 A Parenting Plan is an agreement between the parties which is not approved by the Court.
-It is not enforceable, however, it sets out a plan for the children’s arrangements.
+Therefore, it is not enforceable.
+It does however; serve to set out a plan for the children’s arrangements and record the intention of the parents at that time.

 A Consent Order on the other hand, is approved by the Court and is enforceable.
-A Consent Order remains valid until the children turn eighteen (18).
+A Consent Order remains valid until the child or children turn eighteen.

 The Court’s power to make a parenting Order and to also have regard to a parenting plan is quite wide and independent legal advice should be sought from Matthews Folbigg specialist family lawyers about this.